hci-lab-um/heuristics-for-test-tool-design/how-to-use-the-heuristics.md

 It could be *anyone in the organization* which might be too hard to think about, so instead we use personas or archetypes to help us think about groups of people, and the different contexts in which they will use the tool.

 If you are building the tool just for yourself, read the 12 heuristic questions, think about "who else?" and then put the heuristics to one side.
 When you find other people are using the tool, and you are having to support them, then spend some time to address the heuristics.
 Do not lose the opportunity to build yourself a useful tool, but do be prepared to come back to this.
-Research showed us that the heuristic questions would have changed how people might build a tool for themselves, and also could look daunting; don't lose the chance to build yourself a quick and dirty tool that saves you time.
+Research showed us that the heuristic questions would have changed how people might build a tool for themselves, and also could look daunting; *``If I had read the heuristics before I started I would have done things differently ... but maybe I wouldn't have built the tool...''* Don't lose the chance to build yourself a `quick and dirty' tool that saves you time.
 But do come back to these heuristics when other people start adopting the tool and you have to adapt and support it.

 If you are building a tool for your team to use, discuss the 12 heuristic questions together and use them to guide the design.
 Suggest you set a time box for the discussion and from that decide on the ROI for this process - how much time do you need to spend on the tool design?
 Drop into the detailed explanations for each heuristic to pick up on activities that look particularly pertinent.